Azure/azure-sdk-for-net/Documentation/README.md

 - SQL
 - Stream Analytics

-Please look at [Azure documentation](https://azure.microsoft.com/en-us/documentation/api/) for more details
+Please see at [Azure documentation](https://azure.microsoft.com/en-us/documentation/api/) for more details